ubccr/xdmod/docs/upgrade.md

 You may upgrade directly from 8.5.0 or 8.5.1.

+### GPU Metrics

-This is the first version of Open XDMoD that supports GPU data in the jobs realm.
-Since Open XDMoD 6.5 data from slurm (`ReqGRES`) has been ingested into the database, but not displayed in the portal.
-These jobs may now be re-ingested and any GPU data will be used.
+This is the first version of Open XDMoD that supports GPU metrics in the jobs realm.
+During the upgrade process there is a prompt where the option is given to re-ingest and re-aggregate job records in the database that may contain GPU data for the Slurm and PBS resource managers.

+Since Open XDMoD 6.5 data from the Slurm `ReqGRES` field has been stored and will be used as the source of GPU data during the upgrade process.
+Note that newly ingested data will use the `AllocTRES` field as the primary source of GPU data for Slurm job records, but that field is not available for previously ingested data.

+Since Open XDMoD 3.5 data from the PBS `Resource_List.nodes` field has been stored and will be used as the source of GPU data during the upgrade process.

+See the [GPU Metrics](gpu-metrics.html) documentation for more details.

 ### Slurm Input File Format Changes